 - Mesoamerican Agriculture

 Long periods of exercise is not necessary to lose weight and to keep a low weight.
 I would argue that it is counterproductive in the long run because it would be extremely difficult to maintain an time-consuming exercise routine over a lifetime.
 Centenarians in the Blue Zones instead stay physically active with activities that are low intensity such as walking and gardening.
 They don't rely on labor-saving devices in their daily routines.
-However, research has shown that there are significant benefits to short periods of high-intensity (where your heart rate is over 80% of its maximum) exercise.
+However, research has shown that there are significant benefits to short periods of high-intensity (where your heart rate is at least 80% of its maximum) exercise.

 No matter what your daily routine is, it is important to always keep moving: